 The committee's mission and charge is to:

-The is a standing committee that reports to the Dean for the School of Medicine.The committee's reporting scheme is in agreement with the established reporting structure within WFUHS and similar to other advisory and standing committees.
+This is a standing committee that reports to the Dean for the School of Medicine.The committee's reporting scheme is in agreement with the established reporting structure within WFUHS and similar to other advisory and standing committees.
 The committee interacts with invited experts and consultants.
-To accomplish its mission and charge, the committee has access to appropriate information related to BRSA.
+To accomplish its mission and charge, the committee has access to appropriate information related to CTSI.
 The results of the committee's deliberations are public to the Medical Center community.

 The ROC is composed of appointed faculty representatives from academic Divisions, Departments, or Institutes.
 The chair, co-chair and members are selected by the Dean or his designee.
 Members are expected to serve as liaisons to their Divisions, Departments, and Institutes and no more than one voting member may be appointed from one of these designated areas.

 Committee members are appointed for a 3 year term and coincide with the start of the institution's fiscal year.
 After the initial term, members may be appointed to additional one-year terms without limit.